steinea/ca/_posts/2025-12-06-given-thought.md

 [^37]: Recent debates in physics on the nature of space-time are illuminating, here.
 Sean Carroll, amongst others, is "quite confident that space-time is emergent.
 It arises fairly robustly from the mutual requirements of quantum mechanics and gravity."
 See "The Unraveling of Space-Time," *Quanta Magazine*, September 25, 2024, <https://www.quantamagazine.org/the-unraveling-of-space-time-20240925/>.
 Similarly, the concepts of "mass" and "length" may also be emergent.
 See Natalie Wolchover, "At Multiverse Impasse, a New Theory of Scale," *Quanta Magazine*, August 18, 2014, <https://www.quantamagazine.org/to-avoid-the-multiverse-physicists-propose-a-symmetry-of-scales-20140818/>.
 [^38]: And indeed, it is Deleuze's first attempt to break out of the correlationist circle, to *think what is, whether humanity is or not*.

-Over the remaining pages of Chapter 5, Deleuze takes up the question of the subject yet again: "what do we mean when we speak of the subject?"[^39] This time, however, he approaches the subject from the outside, from the perspective of the *principles*.
-These pages go deep on Humean minutiae, so for our purposes we will wrap up discussion here.
-Deleuze will perform yet another repetition of this argument in Chapter 6, but will do a better job situating it in the broader philosophical context.
-It is to this argument that we turn next time.

-[^39]: Deleuze, *Empiricism and Subjectivity*, 92.

 <br>